 In an MRI, magnetic fields and radio waves are used to create computerized, three-dimensional images of the body.
 A doctor performs an MRI of the head to determine if a pituitary tumor is present.
 This scan can also help doctors determine whether a pituitary tumor is growing into nearby tissue.
 Before the scan, the doctor may inject a contrast agent into a vein in the arm to enhance the images.

 MRI scans can help doctors determine the size of a pituitary tumor.
-Tumors greater than 1 centimeter are called macroadenomas and are more likely to cause symptoms such as headaches, vision problems, and a drop in hormone levels (hypopituitarism).
-Small tumors less than 1 centimeter in diameter are called microadenomas.
+Tumors greater than one centimeter are called macroadenomas and are more likely to cause symptoms such as headaches, vision problems, and a drop in hormone levels (hypopituitarism).
+Small tumors less than one centimeter in diameter are called microadenomas.
 These tumors are less likely to compress normal pituitary or brain tissue, but still may produce excess pituitary hormones.

 Very small, functional pituitary tumors that produce excessive amounts of adrenocorticotropic hormone, or ACTH, can be difficult to detect on an MRI scan.
 Sometimes ACTH levels may be high due to a tumor located somewhere else in the body.
 For these reasons, doctors may order a pituitary venous blood sampling test, also called petrosal sinus sampling.

 For this test, doctors place tiny catheters—or hollow, plastic tubes—in the veins of the inner thighs or arms.
 They guide the catheters up to an area at the base of the brain that holds two veins that drain blood from the pituitary gland.
 Doctors take a blood sample from the pituitary veins and compare it to a sample taken from a vein in the arm.